 Third-party Skills and OAuth permissions are also risk sources.

 You find a Skill on ClawHub that looks useful—says it’ll organize your notes automatically.
 You install it, and later discover its code includes a line that sends your passwords and credentials to an external server.
-This isn’t hypothetical—some of those 341 malicious Skills on ClawHub worked exactly like this.
+This isn’t hypothetical—some of the 824+ malicious Skills found on ClawHub worked exactly like this.

 OAuth is similar.
 Say you connect OpenClaw to GitHub and only want it to read your code, but the token has full repo permissions.
 Now it can push code, delete branches, even delete the entire repo.
 Don’t grant permissions you don’t need.

-Malicious Skills341 malicious Skills found on ClawHub, 335 stealing macOS passwords
+824+ malicious Skills found on ClawHub, early batch of 335 stole macOS passwords (VirusTotal scanning live since 2/7)

 → Defense: Don’t install random Skills, minimize OAuth permissions